MohamedAliZouariAi/Gazebo-Sim-for-Beginners/Tutorials/2Moving the robot/README.md

 https://gazebosim.org/docs/all/moving_robot/
 The Result is here --->  https://youtu.be/xWeyVZBO6YU
-click p to stop it
+Click p to stop it
 In this tutorial :
 * What is a plugin
 --- Diff_drive plugin